 “You should see as many pictures as you can,” advises Michael Kahn to aspiring film editors.
 “If you like them, you ask, ‘Why did this picture work so well?
 What elements in it made it work so well?’
 If it’s a bad picture, you ask, ‘Why didn’t it work?
 What would I have done as an editor to make it work?’
 But that’s after you’ve seen the picture.”
 Having completely converted to computer editing, Kahn observes, “The editing hasn’t changed because we’re doing it digitally.
 Editing is editing.
 The decision of what to do takes the same amount of time, except, we get there quickly.”
 Contemplating his career, the film editor says, “What have been very important for me over the years have been my assistants… They have been wonderful because you don’t have time to answer the phones.
 You don’t have time to do the mechanics of the editing room.
 And if you have an assistant who can take care of all of that then your only responsibility is to sit and edit.”

-Many thanks to Anne V. Coates for taking the time out of her busy schedule for this interview.
+Many thanks to Michael Kahn for taking the time out of his busy schedule for this interview.

 Trevor Hogg is a freelance video editor and writer who currently resides in Canada.